huggingface/autotrain-advanced/README.md

 ## How much do I have to pay?

 It's difficult to provide an exact answer to this question, however, we have an estimator that might help you.
 Just enter the number of samples and language and you will get an estimate.
-Please keep in mind that this is just an estimate and can easily over-estimate or under-estimate
+Please keep in mind that this is just an estimate and can easily over-estimate or under-estimate (we are actively working on this).

 ```bash
 autonlp estimate --num_train_samples 500000 --language en